-Almost 25 years after the very first episode of the popular sitcom Friends aired on NBC on September 22, 1994, all 10 seasons of the show, which ran until 2004, are finally available to fans on Netflix (including in the UAE).
+Almost 25 years after the first episode of popular sitcom Friends was broadcast on NBC on September 22, 1994, all 10 seasons of the show, which ran until 2004, are finally available to fans on Netflix (including in the UAE).

-We take a look at the way the world was back until that seminal day in TV history...
+We take a look at the way the world was until that seminal day in TV history.

 The world on September 22, 1994

 In the news